-In 2006, IT learning in Vietnam was still taught by textbooks without computer facilities for students to practice.
-Due to this poor learning environment, students were not inspired to learn Information Technology.
-Our Fund committed to narrow the gap of digital learning and cooperated with the Ministry of Education and Training-Information Technology Bureau to implement this Moving Forward With IT program (2006-2017) to improve the learning environment as well as teaching cogitation.
+In 2006, Information Technology learning in Vietnam was still taught through textbooks without computer facilities for students to gain hands-on experience and practice.
+Due to this poor learning environment, students were not inspired to commit themselves to IT.
+Our foundation is committed to narrow this gap in digital learning and cooperated with the Information Technology Bureau of the Ministry of Education and Training to implement this Moving Forward With IT program (2006-2017) to improve the learning environment and teaching cogitation.

-The program is divided into three phases with supporting both hardware and software, thereby achieving sustainability.
+The program is divided into three phases with support for both hardware and software which is designed for the program’s sustainability.

 Phase 2: Capacity building for teachers in the management of computer equipment and maintenance.

 - 122 computer classrooms have been set up for 96 high schools in 63 cities and provinces.
 In total, 2,994 computer sets have been donated with lump sum around USD 2,245,749.